danielrlc/phrase-learner-stimulus/README.md

 ## Todos

 - [ ] Only update single <span> if flipping just one word.
+- [ ] Check that Stimulus naming conventions are being followed when naming controllers, actions and targets
 - [ ] Rename `sentence` controller.
 - [ ] Learn a whole dialogue at once, not a single sentence.
 - [ ] Complete project documentation.